AlbertaSat/ex2_Iris_MCU_Software/README.md

 2. Locate binary file
 3. Ensure that the OBC and ground station are up-to-date and working
 4. Start the OBC
 5. Using `ftp` upload the binary file to OBC's sd card.
-Please ensure the file is stored under the follwing name `ex2_Iris_MCU_Software.bin`
+Please ensure the file is stored under the follwing name `ex2_Iris_MCU_Software.bin`.
+This will take some time, and there won't be a completion message.
+Trust the process.
 6. Using `cli`, write Iris firmware update command (`ex2.iris.iris_program_flash`) to start firmware update

 ## Operator Flight Modification
-* This [document](https://docs.google.com/document/d/18MfM1MbAzbHLhlNQgt6bJxLck85kH8YPalTy1IB2w84/edit) outlines on-board chips as well as their behavior that an operator might want to modify during flight.
+* AX2-PL-175 Iris Operators Manual outlines on-board chips as well as their behavior that an operator might want to modify during flight.
 ## Contributing
+Set up an SSH key with GitHub.
+[Instructions](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 * Branches
 	* Branches must change  or implement one feature
 	* Branches created from branches must be merged in the order they are created